When will my property be evaluated?

 What is a Property Transfer Affidavit?

 P.A.415 defines transfers and requires that whenever a property transfers ownership, a Property Transfer Affidavit must be filed with the assessing officer (even if you are not recording a deed).
 This affidavit must disclose the following: (1) The parties to the transfer, (2) The date of the transfer, (3) The actual consideration for the transfer, and (4) The property identification number or legal description.
 The property Transfer Affidavit must be filed within 45 days of transfer.
 Need a blank PRE form?
-Find it here.
+Visit "Forms" in the left hand navigation bar.

 What is the deadline for filing a principle residence exemption affidavit?